San Francisco Giants MLB Clubhouse redesign

 The Problem

-The clubhouse had built up layers over time.
-Different leadership teams added elements in isolation, staff filled gaps with ad-hoc updates, and a previous refresh was only partially realised.
-Finishes and graphics never resolved into a coherent system.
+The clubhouse had built up in layers over time.
+Different leadership teams had added elements in isolation, staff had filled gaps with ad hoc updates, and a previous refresh had only been partially realised.

-The result was visual clutter and mixed signals.
-Hierarchy broke down, and the environment communicated no clear point of view.
+The result was visual clutter, mixed signals and no clear point of view.
+Finishes, graphics and moments of recognition existed, but they did not resolve into a coherent environment.
 The space had been layered, not designed.

 No items found.